 The Beneficiary receives the death beneﬁt of the annuity.
 Without them, the annuity may be subject to probate.
 If beneﬁciaries are deﬁned, the proceeds will pass to them without probate.

-// HOW DOES A FIXED INDEX ANNUITY WORK?
+// HOW DO FIXED INDEX ANNUITIES WORK?